VisualFP/docs/SA/concept_questionnaire/concept_questionnaire.typ

 visualize functional programming concepts.
 Before we start to flesh out our ideas, we would like to get some feedback on a few concepts we came up with.

-In the end we will decide on one and develop it further.
-In the end, we will have developed a concept, along with a proof of concept of it, that fullfills the following criteria:
+In the end, we will
+have developed a design concept, along with a proof of concept of it, that fullfills the following criteria:

 1. It can be used to teach functional programming concepts